 Innovation summary

-There are a limited number of public mental health workers and specialists in Malawi, as well as a high burden of mental illness.
-A recent study conducted at a primary health care clinic in Zomba (a southern city in Malawi) found a 30% prevalence of depression in participants1.
+There are a limited number of public mental health workers and specialists in Malawi, as well as a high burden of mental health conditions.
+A study conducted in 2009 at a primary health care clinic in Zomba (a southern city in Malawi) found a 30% prevalence of depression in participants1.
 Furthermore, Malawi has one of the smallest government health expenditures in the world and as such, public funding for mental health services is very limited1-2.

 1. Adapted from best practices in Malawi and Rwanda4-5